↑

 pump filter for backpacking

-Below are two examples of quality water filters that will be able to handle water from most sources you might find while hiking in the backcountry.
+Below are two examples of quality water filters for backpacking that’ll be able to handle water from most sources you’ll find while hiking in the backcountry.
 They’re small, relatively inexpensive, and only weigh a pound or two.
 Plus, they let you filter about a quart of water per minute (depending on how fast you pump).

 MSR MiniWorks EX Water Filter